Xerox (XRX)

 9. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Xerox’s ROIC has decreased significantly over the last few years.
+On average, Xerox’s ROIC decreased by 3.2 percentage points annually over the last few years.
 Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 10. Balance Sheet Risk